 Storing Zinnia Seeds

 Once you've collected your seeds, store them in a container or bag in a cool, dry place.
 A refrigerator is ideal.
 If you don't have the time or inclination to separate the seedheads into individual seeds at the time you collect them, you can even store the entire dried seedhead, then just crumple it apart and sow the seeds in the spring, after danger of frost has passed.
 There are plenty of old-time gardeners who do it this way.
-I wouldn't recommend it for long-term storage, but for seeds to sow the following spring, this method seems to work just fine.

 Open-Pollinated Zinnia Varieties